 ** Electric guitars are a bit heavier due to the body being a solid piece of wood vs hollow like the classical or steel string acoustic.
 Depending on your child's size this may or may not be an issue.

 As far as "ease" of playing goes learning on the electric guitar is actually the easiest.
 However, that doesn't mean it is the best option for your child.
 Here at Salt Lake City Guitar we have kids as young as 5yrs old beginning their journey of learning how to play the guitar.
 Some start on electric some start on acoustic and the question to ask would be, "what kind of music do they want to play?"
 "What do they think is cool?"
-Ease of playing their instrument is only part of it, their motivation is the other (and more important) part.
+Ease of playing their instrument is only part of it, the type of guitar that motivates and excites them is the other (and more important) part.